National Gallery (Great Britain)Overview

 )

-1 edition published in 1998 in English and held by 847 libraries worldwide "How can we tell the difference between a reflection and the real thing?
+"How can we tell the difference between a reflection and the real thing?
 How does a reflection betray its identity?
 Why is it that when we look at a mirror we can see either our reflection or the mirror but not both at the same time?
 How and when do we learn to recognise our own reflection?
 What does a reflective surface look like and how can we distinguish it from a non-reflective surface?
 Why is it that certain paintings may be turned upside down and still be visually acceptable?
 How are the various qualities of reflection represented in art - from the diffuse sheen of burnished copper to the realism of silvered glass?"
-"In this innovative book, published to accompany the exhibition Mirror Image at the National Gallery, London, Jonathan Miller discusses these puzzling questions and investigates the pictorial representation of reflection - 'sheen, shine, glimmer and gleam' - through a wonderfully varied selection of paintings and photographs, covering nine centuries, drawn from the National Gallery and other international collections."--BOOK JACKET.
+"In this innovative book, published to accompany the exhibition Mirror Image at the National Gallery, London, Jonathan Miller discusses these puzzling questions and investigates the pictorial representation of reflection - 'sheen, shine, glimmer and gleam' - through a wonderfully varied selection of paintings and photographs, covering nine centuries, drawn from the National Gallery and other international collections."--Jacket

 Book